 Sometimes a film’s trailer can be its own worst enemy, and it can diminish its chances for success.
-When I saw the trailer for the movie Belle, I thought it was yet another slave film, one which shows the inhumanity of racism, particularly against Black women ( instead we’ve chosen the short film above, featuring the cast and crew).
-After watching films like 12 Years A Slave and Skin—based on the true story of Sandra Laing, a Black woman born into a white South African family during 1950’s apartheid—my soul just wasn’t ready for more of that story.
+When I saw the trailer for the movie Belle, a film about the mixed-race daughter of an 18th century Royal Navy Admiral, I had the impression that it was yet another slave film.
+This trailer seemed to elude to the inhumanity of racism, particularly against Black women.
+After watching films like 12 Years A Slave and Skin—based on the true story of Sandra Laing, a Black woman born into a white South African family during 1950’s apartheid—my soul just wasn’t ready for more of that story (and we’ve chosen the short film above to advertise the film; it features the film’s cast and crew).

-But when my husband, after reading a review, suggested we see Belle–the first indication that my impressions may have been wrong–I listened…and I’m glad I did.
+When my husband, after reading a review, suggested we see Belle, it was the first indication that my impressions may have been wrong.
+So I listened…and I’m glad I did.

 Here are 6 things you probably didn’t know about Belle and why you should go to see it this weekend: